Bonsai

 Bonsai come in various styles.
 Below are some of the most commonly encountered ones:

-Rather than in an upright fashion, the tree grows downwards to one side to a degree where its pinnacle ends up at the same height or lower than the pot, like a tree at the edge of a cliff.
+Rather than in an upright fashion, the tree grows downwards to one side to a degree where its pinnacle ends up at the same height or lower than the pot, like a tree at a cliff's edge. - Forest and multi-trunk

 The tree grows on a rock with its roots anchored in the rock's cracks or in the soil below.